jankaszel/hyperwell-thesis/chapters/study.md

 * Digital workflow: How do users actually behave during real-time collaboration, what are their micro-actions and patterns that emerge when there is no real-time update, how often do they revisit others' work?
 * Learning curve
 * Explore their personal experiences with the sessions; how did they perceive the collaboration in an online & offline way
+  * How did they experience the collaborativ environment in regard to their own thoughts?

 It became a collaborative venture between Chiara and me, and resulted in an open publication as well as a blog post on the Pelagios blog, with an emphasis on using Recogito in the classroom.